Meet the Academic Team

 Dr Oluseye Oludoye

-Dr Oluseye Oludoye currently serves as a Lecturer in Environmental Science at Teesside University, UK, where he is dedicated to the trifecta of education, research, and administrative roles.
+Oluseye is a Lecturer in Environmental Science at Teesside University, UK, where he is dedicated to the trifecta of education, research, and administrative roles.
 His primary research interests revolve around pro-environmental behaviour, with a keen focus on effective waste management and promoting agricultural sustainability.
 Before joining Teesside University, he had the privilege of being a postdoctoral research fellow at Chulalongkorn University in Bangkok, Thailand.
-There, he delved deep into researching pro-environmental behaviour of single-use plastic waste management.
+With over a decade of experience, he has worked across various sectors as an agri-environmental researcher, educator, and consultant.

 Dr Danai-Maria Kontou